 Become part of the Facing History educator network, with access to a rich slate of educator resources, including downloadable unit and lesson plans, study guides, and multimedia

 Be able to borrow books and DVDs through our online lending library at no cost.

-Scholarships are available for CPS educators who commit to implementing a 4-6 week in their classes.
-Scholarships cover all costs except a $30 registration fee payable upon acceptance.
+Scholarships are available for CPS and eligible Illinois educators to cover all costs except a $30 registration fee, payable upon acceptance.

 For questions regarding this professional development opportunity, please email [email protected].